-As the business community began to ask those questions, however, they avalanched, and we ended up with “kill the performance review” as a sort of rallying cry.
+As knowledge gurus in the business community began to ask those questions, however, they avalanched, and we ended up with “kill the performance review” as a sort of rallying cry.

 Well, not so fast.
 Performance reviews can and should be an important tool for your company because they have the power to impact your company’s bottom line.
 With the right mix of tools, you can truly impact business development, net profits, and keep staff members happier.
-Rather than tossing the performance review in the trash, modern companies should take a holistic view of performance reviews as a valuable cornerstone to a good people management system so that bottom-line performance isn’t negatively impacted.
+Rather than tossing the performance review in the trash, modern companies should take a holistic view of performance reviews as a valuable cornerstone in a good people management system so that bottom-line performance isn’t negatively impacted.

 Although performance reviews have historically left something to be desired, through examining their purpose, flaws and benefits, businesses can optimize the performance review to retain talent, streamline processes and build better companies to work at.